-- Create an affordable housing working group that will meet on a quarterly basis to discuss potential affordable housing projects and initiatives, starting in 2024. - Explore creation of an Affordable Housing Trust Fund management program
+consideration of priority assistance to projects which include a por of units affordable to extremely-low-income households.
+0 Action Items: Deleted: The City will also start Create an affordable housing working group that will meet a quarterly basis to discuss potential affordable housing projection and initiatives, starting in 2024.
+Explore creation of an Affordable Housing Trust F management program Deleted: Timeline: Enter into an agreement with affordable housing developer in 2023 to develop an affordable housing project on City-owned land.